Choosing A Dog Groomer

-Many Cocker owners learn to groom their own pets but if you don't have the time or the inclination, you might like to use a professional Cocker Spaniel groomer.
+Not every one uses a dog groomer.
+Many Cocker owners learn to groom their own pets, but if you don't have the time (or the inclination) you can use a professional groomer.
+Read on for essential tips and advice on finding and choosing a reputable Cocker Spaniel groomer.

-If you intend to show your Cocker, it may be advisable to use a professional who specialises in the Cocker Spaniel breed and who's familiar with the grooming standard required for showing.
+If you intend to show your Cocker Spaniel, it may be advisable, at least initially, to use a professional dog groomer; one who has experience of the Cocker Spaniel breed and who's familiar with the grooming standard required for showing.

 If you know what you're looking for, it's fairly simple to choose a professional groomer.